-When you invest in a piece of jewelry it’s common to consider how long the piece is expected to last and what kind of care will be necessary to keep it looking its best.
+When you invest in a piece of jewelry it’s important to consider how long the piece is expected to last and what kind of care will be necessary to keep it looking its best.
 The quickest way to get an idea of the durability and required care of a piece is to know the hardness of the gemstone used in the piece.

 Jewelers use a scale called the Mohs Hardness Scale to measure a gemstone’s susceptibility to being scratched.
 The scale ranges from 1-10 with diamond, the hardest naturally occurring material, at a 10 and talc (used in baby powder) measuring a 1.